 “What did she say?”
 I ask.

 “That her body is now a skeleton in a dress.”

 “To be fair, I doubt the decomposition has advanced that much since you died.
 If I were to dig up your casket, Kat, you would probably still be recognizable.”

 Alazne winces as she chews, then turns her head to stare at the board, because Kateryna hasn’t wasted time to reply.

 “Kat said ‘when I was alive I was hottest in the world Asier said so’.”

 I gag on the bolus of tortellini, and I have to cough a few times as well as drink from my glass of water.
 I blink a couple of tears away.

 “Are you okay, my love?”
-Alazne asks me with worry.
+Alazne asks me, worried.
 “Do you need me to hit you on the back?”